-Following the review by the committee of the annual financial statements of Fox Street 7 (RF) Limited for the year ended 31 March 2020 and based on the information provided to it, the committee considers that, in all material respects, the Company complies with the provisions of the Companies Act No 71 of 2008, as amended, International Financial Reporting Standards, and that the accounting policies applied are appropriate.
+Following the review by the Audit Committee of the annual financial statements of Fox Street 6 (RF) Limited for the year ended 31 March 2021 and based on the information provided to it, the committee considers that, in all material respects, the Company complies with the provisions of the Companies Act No 71 of 2008, as amended, International Financial Reporting Standards, and that the accounting policies applied are appropriate.

-The committee concurs with the Board of Directors and management that the adoption of the going-concern status in preparation of the annual financial statements is appropriate.
+The Audit Committee concurs with the Board of Directors and management that the adoption of the going-concern status in preparation of the annual financial statements is appropriate.

-The committee recommended the Company's 2020 annual financial statements for approval by the Board on 27 July 2020.
+The Audit Committee recommended the Company's 2021 annual financial statements for approval by the Board on 29 July 2021.